 China is one of the most popular destinations for inward investment by multinational corporations (MNCs).

 Inward investment has long been subject to approvals, registrations and restrictions in China.
-In September 2013, however, China initiated a reform in the Shanghai Pilot Free Trade Zone to replace foreign investment approvals with a recordal system.
-Subsequently, three other pilot free trade zones in Guangdong, Tianjin and Fujian joined the reform.
-On 3 September 2016, the Standing Committee of the National People’s Congress passed a decision to implement on a nationwide basis a recordal system for the establishment and administration of corporate changes of foreign-invested enterprises (FIEs) in industries that are not subject to special administrative measures.
-The new recordal system has been effective since 1 October 2016.
-For FIEs in industries that are subject to special administrative measures for entry, namely restricted and prohibited industries as listed in the Catalogue for Guiding Foreign Investment in Industry (2017 version), the approval system continues to apply.
+Since 1 October 2016, a recordal system has been implemented nationwide for the establishment and the administration of corporate changes of foreign-invested enterprises (FIEs) in industries that are not subject to special administrative measures.
+For FIEs in industries that are subject to special administrative measures, namely restricted and prohibited industries as listed in the Catalogue for Guiding Foreign Investment in Industry (2017 version), an approval system continues to apply.
 In addition, effective from 30 July 2017, the recordal system has replaced the approval system for acquisitions of shares and assets of Chinese-invested companies by foreign investors in industries that are not subject to special administrative measures.

 With regard to taxation, China provides tax incentives to promote both inward investment and domestic investment in high value-added sectors, including high-technology research and development, advanced manufacturing, clean energy technology and 'modern services'.

 The Chinese tax authorities have become more and more aggressive in tax enforcement and collection against MNCs.
-According to the State Administration of Taxation (SAT), the Chinese tax authorities collected 58 billion yuan in enterprise income tax (EIT) through tax anti-avoidance enforcement in 2015,2 representing an 11 per cent increase over 2014.
-At the same time, the tax environment is gradually becoming more transparent and rules-based, and taxpayers are beginning to have more effective avenues through which to appeal tax assessments.
+At the same time, the tax environment is gradually becoming more transparent and rules-based.

 II COMMON FORMS OF BUSINESS ORGANISATION AND THEIR TAX TREATMENT